pu2clr/RDA5807/README.md

-## Si4703 features implemented by this library
+## RDA features implemented by this library

 1. 76–108 MHz
 2. Seek tuning